giwankim/refactoring/docs/chapter03.md

 ## Lazy Element

+Sometimes structure isn't needed.

+Use _Inline Function_ or _Inline Class_.
+With inheritance, you can use _Collapse Hierarchy_ to remove unnecessary structure.

 ## Speculative Generality

 You get Speculative Generality when people say, "I think we'll need the ability to do this kind of thing someday" and thus add all sorts of hooks and special cases to handle things that aren't required.